andy2804/ccalib/README.md

 ![Screenshot](resources/screenshot.png)

-The app provides intuitive instructions to take snapshots for calibration in an automatic fashion as well as offers the possibility to manually take additional snapshots for refinement.
-It shows camera parameter coverage and also re-projection error for every single frame that has been taken.
+The app provides intuitive way to take snapshots for calibration in an automatic fashion as well as offers the possibility to manually take additional snapshots for refinement.
+It shows camera parameter coverage, as well as the re-projection error for every single frame that has been taken.

 Results can easily be exported in YAML format.